mdn/curriculum/curriculum/README.md

 - Students who want to get a job in the industry, which may involve gaining a related qualification or certification.
 The curriculum will act as a guide for what they should study.

-- Existing web developers who want to "level up" their skills, making sure their skillset is current and identifying gaps in their knowledge that they should learn more about.
+- Existing web developers who want to "level up" their skills, making sure their skill set is current and identifying gaps in their knowledge that they should learn more about.

 - Non-front-end web developers who have existing development experience in other areas (for example back-end web developers or platform-specific developers), who wish to get into front-end web development and want a guide to the topics they should learn.